beckn/integration-webhook/README.md

 # THIS PROJECT IS NO MORE REQUIRED.

-SET THE Client.Webhook.url in the BPP Client directly to the Sandbox Address.
+Set the Client.Webhook.url in the BPP Client directly to the Sandbox Address.

 # beckn-sandbox-webhook